By Kim Soko Schaefer

 I use one tool to manage all these things.
-One easy, affordable, flexible, simple tool to manage all the projects of my life and I can’t wait to introduce it to all of you…
+One free, easy, flexible, simple tool to manage all the projects of my life.
+It’s called The Roadmap.

 I first came across a version of this back in 2015.
 I’ve since amended, expanded, and customized it for whatever project I’ve been working on.

 My favorite part about using the Roadmap is it’s easy to use and doesn’t take much time or technical knowledge.

 Asana and Trello are great tools.
 They have lots of features.
 But that makes them more complicated and difficult to use.
 It’s no big deal if you work on big teams or even small teams across a big company.
 But if you’re running a small business or you work by yourself, you don’t need all those bells and whistles.
 You just need something simple.
 The Roadmap is simple.

 You basically have all your months (and weeks if you care to go to that level) down the left hand side, one per row (or one week per row, plus a single line for each month).

 Then across the columns you have all the various aspects of your project that you’re working on.